-The VTech Myla The Monkey, is a portable noise machine that includes lullabies and nature sounds with a white noise option.
+The VTech Myla The Monkey is a portable noise machine that includes lullabies and nature sounds with a white noise option.
 It comes with a two-level nightlight and two attachment features.
 This monkey is super cute, and little ones like the sweet face and glowing cheeks.
 We like the easy-to-push buttons and the simple, intuitive interface that we could sort out without using the instruction manual.
 It is also rechargeable, so there are no pesky batteries to change or keep on hand.The only bummer we see for Myla is the lack of a wall plug.
 This decision in modern gadgets seems like the manufacturers' way of saving money.
-Still, it feels like an unfinished product as some people may not have extra plug adapters or modern USB plugs on standby waiting for a cord.
+Still, it feels like an unfinished product as some people may not have extra plug adapters or modern USB plugs waiting for a cord on standby.
 Otherwise, this monkey is cute, easy to use, and has nice-sounding music and sounds with on-the-go possibilities consisting of a tail in the shape of a hook and a Velcro attachment.

 The MyBaby Soundspa On-The-Go is a portable sound machine that runs on batteries.
 This wallet-friendly option has a ring attachment and a simple user interface.
-The buttons are big and easy to use, and it includes a helpful timer that can run for up to an hour before it shuts off.
-You can choose between 4 different sounds, including heartbeat, lullaby, white noise, and ocean sounds.While this device is super easy to use, it is also reasonably simplistic with few features and less impressive sounds.
-We think parents might go through many batteries, and we wish it were rechargeable like our favorite portable choice.
+The buttons are big and easy to use, including a helpful timer that can run for up to an hour before it shuts off.
+You can choose between 4 different sounds, including heartbeat, lullaby, white noise, and ocean sounds.While this device is super easy to use, it is also reasonably simplistic, with few features and less impressive sounds.
+We think parents might go through many batteries and wish they were rechargeable, like our favorite portable choice.
 However, this inexpensive choice has much to love, and we think most babies will find something to like with this straightforward sound machine.